tejasholla/personal-drive/Readme.md

 ```

 Below is docker-compose.yml.
 Modify it in the following way:
-- /absolute/path/to/store/data/on/host - Change to the location where you intended to save your data. **Make sure it is writable.** In my case I had to give 777 permissions.
+- /absolute/path/to/store/data/on/host - Change to the location where you intended to save your data. **Make sure dir is writable.** In my case I had to give 777 permissions.

 #### For Localhost